My shopping cart

 Resin pressure casting is the process of using a pressure chamber paired with an air compressor to help remove bubbles from resin.
 If you are creating goods that cannot have a single bubble, pressure casting is the most reliable method with the quickest cure time.

-1) Alumilite Clear Slow Epoxy Resin
+1) Alumilite Clear Slow Urethane Resin

 2LB and 16LB Kits can be purchased from Alumilite